 GUARANTY

-THIS GUARANTY, dated as of ___________________, 2000, is given by Peoples Energy Corporation (“Guarantor”), in favor of PG&E Energy Trading Gas Corporation (“Counterparty”).
+THIS GUARANTY, dated as of ___________________, 2000, is given by Peoples Energy Corporation (“Guarantor”), in favor of PG&E Energy Trading-Gas Corporation, a California corporation (“Counterparty”).

-In consideration of Counterparty extending credit to enovate, L.L.C. (“Obligor”) from time to time pursuant to the Master Firm Purchase/Sale Agreement (“Agreement”) between Counterparty and Obligor, dated December 1, 2000 (“Agreement”), Guarantor hereby guarantees the payment of fifty percent (50%) of the amounts that may hereafter be due and payable by Obligor to Counterparty under the Agreement (“Obligations”), subject to the terms and conditions set forth below, provided, however, that Guarantor’s liability under this Guaranty shall not exceed one million dollars ($1,000,000) in the aggregate.
+In consideration of Counterparty extending credit to enovate, L.L.C. (“Obligor”) from time to time pursuant to the Master Firm Purchase/Sale Agreement (“Agreement”) between Counterparty and Obligor, dated December 1, 2000 (“Agreement”), Guarantor hereby unconditionally and irrevocably guarantees the prompt payment of fifty percent (50%) of the amounts that may hereafter be due and payable by Obligor to Counterparty under the Agreement (“Obligations”), subject to the terms and conditions set forth below, provided, however, that Guarantor’s liability under this Guaranty shall not exceed [one million dollars ($1,000,000)] in the aggregate.
+Notwithstanding the foregoing, Guarantor agrees to pay all out-of-pocket expenses (including reasonable attorneys’ fees) incurred for the enforcement of the rights of counterparty hereunder; provided, that Guarantor shall not be liable for any such expense if no payment under this Guaranty is due.
 This is a guaranty of payment and not of collection.

 Upon the failure of Obligor to pay any amount owed to Counterparty under the Agreement, Counterparty shall give written notice of such failure to Guarantor.
-If such amount owed remains unpaid for more than fifteen (15) days, Counterparty shall notify Guarantor thereof and Guarantor shall pay or cause to be paid the amount owed within five (5) business days.
+If such amount owed remains unpaid for more than five (5) days, Counterparty shall notify Guarantor thereof and Guarantor shall pay or cause to be paid the amount owed within five (5) business days.